Phycocyanin: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

 Phycocyanin affects immune functions by stimulating the proliferation or differentiation of immune cells in lymphoid organs.
-Zhang et al. showed that phycocyanin enhances the activity of erythropoietic cells, thus promoting the production of red blood cells in the bone marrow as well as the activity of lymphocytes, enhancing its ability to prevent and resist diseases.
+Zhang et al. showed that phycocyanin enhances erythropoietic cell activity, thereby promoting the production of red blood cells in the bone marrow as well as lymphocyte activity, strengthening its ability to prevent and resist diseases.

 Usages associés